VB6Hobbyst7/MicrosoftAccessImportCSV/README.md

 'Import all VBA files into Microsoft Access
 'Set the path variable to the directory pointing to your CSV file 'run and follow the prompts as provided
-'DISCLAMER: I wouldn't be surprised if this is still pretty buggy.
+'DISCLAMER: I wouldn't be surprised if this is still pretty buggy 'For example, you still need microsoft excel to clean up the CSV file free of ' and " in strings